 NMI offers 100% correspondence learning.

-Correspondence education affords students the opportunity to complete program requirements in their own communities so that they can train with local midwives, becoming an integral part of the local birthing network by the time they open their own practices.
-Our zero-residency component supports students to study from wherever they are while completing clinical training in their community.
-Course work is completed independently by students at-a-distance.
-But independent study does not mean isolation: NMI supports a vibrant virtual community of students, instructors, and graduates through weekly virtual study groups, an active message board, and easy access to instructors by text, phone and email.
+Correspondence education affords students an opportunity to complete program requirements in their own communities, becoming an integral part of their local birthing network by the time they are ready to start a practice.
+However, clinical requirements may be completed in various locations and settings.
+Our zero-residency component supports students to study from a large number of U.S. States.
+Students complete course work independently, but independent study does not mean isolation: NMI supports a vibrant virtual community of students, instructors, and graduates through weekly virtual study groups, an active message board, and easy access to instructors by text, phone and email.

 NMI is affordable.